-If you are ever concerned about the safety or well‐being of someone at our school please talk to one of the school’s Designated Safeguarding Lead s (DSLs) listed below.
+If you are ever concerned about the safety or well‐being of someone at our school please talk to one of the school’s Designated Safeguarding Leads (DSLs) listed below.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

-Our Designated Safeguarding Lead s (DSLs) are:
+Our Designated Safeguarding Lead/s (DSLs) are:

 Nominated Lead Member of Staff: Debbie Calvert

+Each year children are taught a series of E-Safety lessons that build their knowledge of how to stay safe online.
+We also work in collaboration with the local police service who deliver online safety workshops to children and parents.
 Pupils are responsible for appropriate behaviour on the school's computer network just as they are in the classroom or in the school playground.
 Communications on the network are often public in nature.
 General school rules and the Behaviour Policy apply and it is expected that users will comply with the guidelines of this policy.

 Pupils could potentially have unfiltered, unsupervised internet access at home.
 All parents should be aware of the concerns and benefits of school internet use.
 Parents are therefore encouraged to look at government guidance available on the internet to help in the supervision of their children.